Showing posts with label 1. The Camera. Show all posts

 Final thoughts.

 The thought of stepping away from the "size and capture" theory can be overwhelming.
-Learning new information and resetting the constant repetition of modern marketing statements can take weeks.
+Learning new information and resetting from the constant repetition of modern marketing statements can take a while.
 Undisclosed or subliminal promotions are popular for their programming qualities on people.
 The benefits of theoretically supported information are twofold.
 It simplifies the breakaway process from commercial theories and teaches us what happens inside the digital camera.

 I prepared a collection of my photos from October and November 2024.
 They illustrate the basics of what I discussed in this article.
 The above video has more info about editing these images.